by: Thomas Young

 - Design and Development

 - Website Performance

-These four steps are the foundation for salespeople learning about web marketing and developing an action plans to drive results.
+These four steps are the foundation for salespeople learning about strategic digital marketing and developing an action plans to drive results.

 Salespeople and Digital Content Distribution